The Games That Defined Modern Football: Nottingham Forest 0-1 Man Utd (1990) | Goal.com

 In later years, Ferguson admitted to having a soft spot for Villa, and that of all the clubs fighting for a place at the top table in the early 1990s, he always thought Villa would be the ones to make it.
 In an alternate universe, maybe they did – with Ferguson at the helm.
 Or maybe Doug Ellis and Alex Ferguson was a comically disastrous partnership and it all ended in tears.

 What we do know, though, is that Robins' header put Man Utd on course for their first major trophy in five years.
-They squeezed past Newcastle and Sheffield United in the fourth and fifth rounds, before beating Oldham and Crystal Palace, both on replays, to lift the FA Cup.
+They squeezed past Hereford United, Newcastle and Sheffield United in successive rounds, before beating Oldham in the semi-finals and Crystal Palace in the final, both on replays, to lift the FA Cup.

 We all know what happened after that first piece of silverware.
 Two decades of dominance brought Ferguson and United 13 league titles, two Champions Leagues, six FA Cups, and four League Cups.